Academic Calendar

 • If applicable, a minimum of nine credits in a minor at the senior-level, with at least three of those credits completed at the 300- or 400-level.

-Students with a previous MacEwan University credential are required to complete a minimum of 45 credits upon admission to the BSc.
+Students with a previous MacEwan University credential are required to complete a minimum of 45 credits while enrolled in the BSc.

 Students who hold a baccalaureate degree from another post-secondary institution must complete a minimum of 60 additional MacEwan University credits applicable to the BSc.
 Forty-five of these credits must be completed while the students is enrolled in the BSc.
 This credit requirement applies to students who began their studies at MacEwan University and completed a credential at another institution.